Timeline of the Syrian civil war (September–December 2011): 18 September

 At least 4 people were killed across Syria on Sunday, the Local Coordination Committees reported, as violence between protesters and Syrian security forces continued unabated.
 The LCC, an opposition activist group that organizes and documents anti-government demonstrations, said that 2 people were killed in Idlib and one person each in Daraa and Homs.
 Among the dead was an 11-year-old child, who had been wounded in the head by gunfire, the LCC reported.
 In Daraa province, security forces arrested activists suspected of participating in protests, the group said.

 19 September

 The General Organisation for the Syrian Revolution said 13 people were killed in Syria throughout the day, including children and defected soldiers, in places including Deraa, Hama, Homs, and Latakia governorates.
 Thirty were reportedly arrested in Sahl al-Hawla and 20 were injured.
 In al-Bayadha, defected soldiers staged a hit-and-run attack on three army tanks, but it was unclear whether they caused any significant damage.
 Schoolchildren in Deraa were truant, protesting and refusing to return to school until Assad left power.
 In Harasta, outside Damascus, army vehicles blocked the expressway to Aleppo for unknown reasons.

-Iraq also announced that it has requested Bashar Assad to step down.
+Iraq also announced that it has requested Bashar al-Assad to step down.